huchi57/Memo/Ideas/The Maths Behind Placing Many Objects (And Removing Them).md

 This problem can be breakdown into solving this generic question: *Given an arbitrary point, how can we know if it is inside a convex polyhedron?*

+It can be break down into three types of shapes: general convex polyhedron, cylinder, and sphere.

-## Determine whether a point is inside a convex polyhedron
+## General Solution: Determine whether a point is inside a convex polyhedron
 - V = 0
   - There are no vertecies.
 No point can be in this shape.
 - V = 1 (Dot)